Barcelona-Marseille pipeline: an ambitious but risky project

 What is it?

-Dubbed "H2Med" or "BarMar" (from Barcelona and Marseille), the pipeline will connect the two ports that both have large oil and gas terminals, initially as a conduit for natural gas and later for green hydrogen, between Spain, France and the rest of Europe.
+Dubbed "H2Med" or "BarMar" (from Barcelona and Marseille), the pipeline will transport green hydrogen, between Spain, France and the rest of Europe.

+Green hydrogen is made from water via electrolysis and with renewable energy.

+Announced at an EU summit in October, the pipeline offers an alternative to the defunct 2003 MidCat pipeline project.

 What are its goals?

+The pipeline aims to boost the decarbonisation of European industry, giving it access to clean energy on a large scale, which Spain and Portugal hope to produce.

+The two neighbours aim to become world leaders in green hydrogen thanks to their numerous wind and solar power farms.

-The pipeline aims to reduce Europe's dependence on Russian energy by improving gas interconnections between the Iberian Peninsula and its neighbours.
+France, Portugal and Spain initially said in October the pipeline aimed to reduce Europe's dependence on Russian energy by improving gas interconnections between the Iberian Peninsula and its neighbours.

 Spain and Portugal account for 40 percent of Europe's capacity to turn liquefied natural gas (LNG) that arrives in tankers back into gas form, but they are poorly connected to the rest of Europe.